The Rhode Home: Horace Mann Educational Associates

-Today on the Rhode Home, we spoke with Doug MacPherson from Horace Mann Educational Associates and NIROPE, Ron and Pete from Cardi’s Furniture and Mattresses.
+Today on the Rhode Home, we talked with Doug MacPherson from Horace Mann Educational Associates and NIROPE, Ron and Pete from Cardi’s Furniture and Mattresses.

-Cardi’s offers so many different mattress technology choices from Nature’s Rest, Tempurpedic, Nectar, Beauty Rest Black and more.
+Cardi’s offers so many different mattresses technology choices from Nature’s Rest, Tempurpedic, Nectar, Beauty Rest Black and more.

-Their mattress team guides you through the Test Rest process of latex, memory foam, innerspring, hybrids, for proper body alignment, comfort and personal temperature regulation.

 Rhode Show Content Disclaimer: The information, advice and answers displayed in The Rhode Show section of WPRI.com are those of individual sponsors and guests and not WPRI-TV/Nexstar Media Group, Inc. WPRI.com presents this content on behalf of each participating Rhode Show sponsor.
 Sponsored content is copyrighted to its respective sponsor unless otherwise indicated.